fsavoia/terraform_fargate_blue_green_aws/README.md

-# Fargate with Blue Green Deployment using Jenkins AWS CodeDeploy
+# Fargate with Blue Green Deployment using Jenkins and AWS CodeDeploy

 This example deploys a fully ECS Cluster with FARGATE mode.
 It creates all the necessary infrastructure, such as the VPC, Application Load Balancer and the necessary Roles in 3 availability zones.